 - If you have attended one of our programs before or have a few years of experience teaching Coding and Computational Thinking already, and would like to learn about the approaches you can use for sharing your expertise with your peers, we recommend that you participate in the Developing Coding Hubs for Teachers short course

 You are welcome to express your interest in multiple programs in the year.
 For example, you could participate in the Coding & STEAM program or Introductory workshop to familiarise yourself with Coding and Computational Thinking, and then, later in the year, participate in the Developing Coding Hubs for Teachers workshop to learn more about spreading this knowledge with your colleagues.

 To find out more about each of the 2019 CS4S programs, click the headings below.
-In each section below there is also a link to the form where you can express your interest in participating in the programs.

 If you are a primary school teacher and you would like to learn how to teach Computational Thinking and Coding across different Key Learning Areas, then this program is for you.
 This program focuses on using Scratch 3 for teaching Coding, but the program will also include some opportunities to learn about other Coding languages and tools, such as Microbits.